ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 ### Advantage of NISQ machine learning algorithms

 <ul>
 <li>We can find different computational bottlenecks in a classical machine learning workflow.
-One example of this is matrix-vector multiplication, a task seemingly simple operation which consumes a lot of computation power when the matrices are very large.
+One example of this is matrix-vector multiplication, a seemingly simple operation which consumes a lot of computation power when the matrices are very large.
 <p align="center">
 <img width="350" height="150" class="center" src="./images/matrix.jpg" />
 </p>